futurity & fall horse show

 All dogs must be on leashes and under owner’s control at all times.
 Dogs and other pets are not permitted to be loose on the competition grounds.
 Individuals may not lead dogs on a leash while mounted.

-Entries must be postmarked by Monday, August 15, 2022.
+Entries must be postmarked by Tuesday, August 15, 2023.
 Emailed entries will not be accepted unless prior permission is obtained from the Show Secretary.
-Post entries will be accepted, if stalls are available, after August 15, 2022 with a $35 per horse post-entry fee.
+Post entries will be accepted, if stalls are available, after August 15, 2023 with a $35 per horse post-entry fee.
 No entries will be accepted and no stalls reserved unless accompanied by payment in full.
 Make checks payable to MMHBF.
-Classes may be post entered at the show without penalty EXCEPT for Sweepstakes Classes 53 and 54 for which second-tier entry fees will apply after August 15, 2022.
-Post entries must be completed one hour prior to the session in which the class is scheduled EXCEPT for Classes 53 and 54 for which post entries close at NOON on Friday, September 19, 2022.
-Morning classes must be added the night before.
+Classes may be post entered at the show without penalty EXCEPT for Sweepstakes Classes 44 and 45 for which second-tier entry fees will apply after August 15, 2023.
+Post entries must be completed one hour prior to the session in which the class is scheduled EXCEPT for Classes 44 and 45 for which post entries close at NOON on Friday, September 8, 2023.
+Morning classes must be completed one hour prior to the beginning of the morning session.

 CLASS ENTRY FEES